Buttersail/rock-paper-scissor/README.md

-## Sten Saks Papir
+## Rock Paper Scissor

-- Man trykker på en knap for at vælge sit move
+- You press a button to select your move
-- Computeren vælger et move random
+- The computer picks a random move
-- Du får af vide om du har vundet
+- You get told if you've won or not